MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 > [!IMPORTANT]
 >  If you don't include a `MSCRM.MergeLabels` header, the default behavior is as if the value were `false` and any localized labels not included in your update will be lost.

-When you update a table or column definition, you must use the  <xref href="Microsoft.Dynamics.CRM.PublishXml?text=PublishXml Action"> or
+When you update a table or column definition, you must use the  [PublishXml Action](xref:Microsoft.Dynamics.CRM.PublishXml) or
-<xref href="Microsoft.Dynamics.CRM.PublishAllXml?text=PublishAllXml Action"> before the changes you make will be applied to the application.
+[PublishAllXml Action](xref:Microsoft.Dynamics.CRM.PublishAllXml) before the changes you make will be applied to the application.
 More information: [Publish customizations](../../model-driven-apps/publish-customizations.md)

 Typically, you will retrieve the JSON definition of the entity attribute and modify the properties before you send it back.
 The following example contains all the definition properties of the table created in the [Create table definitions](#bkmk_createEntities) example, but with the `DisplayName` changed to "Bank Business Name."
 It may be useful to note that the JSON here provides the default values for properties not set in the [Create table definitions](#bkmk_createEntities) example.